yufeikang/ai-cli/README.md

 # AI Tools for chatGPT

-> This cli tool allows you to easily use chatGPT in the terminal.
-You can chat with it, have it answer questions for you, or even translate text.
-And it supports rendering Markdown in the terminal.
+This CLI tool allows you to easily use chatGPT in the command line.
+You can chat with it and have it help you answer questions.
+It can also translate text for you, and supports rendering markdown in the terminal.

 [中文](README.zh.md) | [English](README.md) | [日本語](README.ja.md)

-## Quick Start (No Installation Needed)
+## Quick Start (No installation required)

 ```bash
 curl https://raw.githubusercontent.com/yufeikang/ai-cli/main/ai.py -L -s | python - ask "Hello"